Zood123/COMET/README.md

 ```bash
 bash scripts/COMET_eval.sh
 ```
-## To do

-1. Checkpoints
-2. Datasets
-3. Evaluation

 ## Acknowledgement
 This repo is modified from [CaaM](https://github.com/Wangt-CN/CaaM).
 We sincerely thank them for their contributions.
 We also thank authors of [ImageNet9](https://github.com/MadryLab/backgrounds_challenge) and [NICO++](https://github.com/xxgege/NICO-plus) datasets.